umass-compsci-220/public-materials/resources/homework/ENVIRONMENT.md

 - Type in the command `npm --version` and press enter
   - You should see something like `8.19.2`

 If you do not see both version numbers, you did not install them correctly.
+You may need to restart.

 ## Version Control: Git